How Your Donation Makes a Difference

 The financial support they had previously received from their church was also reduced due to overwhelming requests for assistance, causing them to remain financially constrained during this especially tough time.

 Despite that, Adam's mother continues to bring him to ECFA regularly as she values the programme.
 However, this means that there are high transport costs due to Adam's sensory issues that prevents them from taking public transport.

 The Eden Care Fund would continue to be a significant financial support for families to continue receiving proper intervention care, especially when help for adults on the spectrum in Singapore is extremely limited.

 About the Charity

-The Autism Association (Singapore) or AA(S) is one of the Social Service Agencies in Singapore, dedicated to supporting and serving individuals with autism to maximise their potential, helping them lead meaningful and quality lives in society.
+The Autism Association (Singapore) is a Social Service Organisation in Singapore, dedicated to supporting and serving individuals with autism towards maximising their potential, helping them lead meaningful and quality lives in society.

 The Association is an independent charity that was formed in August 1992 by a group of parents.
 In January 1995, it was registered as a charitable organisation under the Charities Act, Singapore.

 In July 1997, AA(S) was admitted as a member of the National Council of Social Service.
 It was also granted the Institutions of a Public Character status, allowing the Association to issue tax-exempt receipts for public donations.